serverless-operations/serverless-step-functions/README.md

 ## Scheduled Events IAM Role

 By default, the plugin will create a new IAM role that allows AWS Events to start your state machine.
-Note that this role is different then the role assumed by the state machine.
+Note that this role is different than the role assumed by the state machine.
 You can specify your own role instead (it must allow `events.amazonaws.com` to assume it, and it must be able to run `states:StartExecution` on your state machine):

 ```yaml
 events: